Dems aim to bring big-government programs to floor vote with 2019 House takeover

 Rep. Bobby Scott, D-Va., likely the incoming chairman of the Education and Workforce Committee, also introduced a “Worker’s Freedom to Negotiate Act” that bans state laws that allow employees to opt not to join a union and pay union dues.
 Currently, 28 states have some form of a “right-to-work” law.

 The Democratic campaign plan also calls for spending $40 billion on “universal high speed Internet.”
-A similar bill was promoted in by Rep. Cheri Bustos, D-Ill., who pushed to expand Internet into rural areas.
+A similar bill was promoted by Rep. Cheri Bustos, D-Ill., who pushed to expand Internet into rural areas.

 Rep. David Cicilline, D-R.I., has been a leading advocate of the Child Care for Working Families Act, a concept promoted in the party’s campaign plan.
 The legislation would ensure that no family under 150 percent of a state’s median income pays more than 7 percent of their income for child care.
 The legislation also would establish a federal-state partnership to provide child care from birth through age 13.